Get your deposit protected!

-Your deposit needs to be taken seriously because it can be hard to get that money together, whether your family can help you out or not, so you definitely don't want to lose that money either.
+The first being your deposit.
+Your deposit needs to be taken seriously especially as it can be hard to get that money together, whether your family can help you out or not, you definitely don't want to lose any of it.

 How do I get protected?